 All parents are invited to participate in the Lausanne Parent Connections’ efforts to support our students and school programs.
 There are many volunteer opportunities throughout the year including serving as room parents/class representatives and helping to plan school events such as the Fall Carnival and Lausanne Auction.
 The LPC meets every first Tuesday at 8:15 a.m. in the morning.
 Read more and get connected!

 If your child has a diagnosis that recommends a learning plan, we encourage you to schedule a meeting with one of the learning specialists prior to the start of school or within the first few weeks of school.
 Students in PK-4th grade can visit directly with their child’s teacher or contact Kara Barbour or Erica McBride in the Lower School Office, 901-474-1000.
 Students in Grades 5-8 may contact Kim Davis in the Middle School, 901-474-1034.
 Students in Grades 9-12 may contact Samantha Douglas in the Upper School, 901-1068.

 The required lunch plan enables students to have a wide range of options to meet their varied tastes each day.
 The three hot stations, two salad bars, two soups, fresh fruit bar and grab-and-go refrigerators give students a wide range of nutritious and delicious foods to choose from each day.

-PK students eat in their classrooms and have the option to opt into the lunch program for the year by filling out the PK lunch survey or emailing Patty McConnell in the business office to have the PK lunch added to your tuition schedule.
+PK students eat in their classrooms and have the option to opt into the lunch program for the year by filling out the PK lunch survey or contacting the business office to have the PK lunch added to your tuition schedule.

 All JK through 12th grade students eat lunch in the Tully Dining Hall and are on the lunch plan.